igorwaw/advent15/README.md

 Tasks 1 and 8 solved with C. I used C99 standard and only tested with GCC 12.2.0, but it should work with any C compiler and with newer standards.

 Other tasks solved with Python.
-Tested with 3.6.8 and 3.10.8, should work with any Python3 - except for task 6 which requires at least 3.8 (I used the walrus operator).
+Tested with 3.10 and with 3.6 where possible, most should work with any Python3.
+I use the following features of modern Python:
+* dataclasses (introduced in 3.7) - day 21 and 22
+* walrus operator (introduced in 3.8) - day 6 and 11
+* match/case  (introduced in 3.10) - day 23

 Extra Python libraries:
 * pygame for task 6 and 18